Man loses life savings after waiting too long to report $23K stolen from bank account

 When he told the bank those transactions weren't his, they said he waited too long to report it.

 "They said it took more than 60 days to report it so there is nothing they can do for me," Swanigan said.
-"What's the sense of having your money in the bank if you can't feel like you can sleep at night worrying that somebody isn't going to take it."
+"What's the sense of having your money in the bank if you can't feel like you can sleep at night worrying that somebody isn't going to take it?"

 Swanigan filed reports with the police and the attorney general's office.

-"Banks are safe but wherever the money is, the criminals are going to go after it," said Amy Nofziger, director of victim support with the AARP Fraud Watch Network.
+"Banks are safe, but wherever the money is, the criminals are going to go after it," said Amy Nofziger, director of victim support with the AARP Fraud Watch Network.

 She warns that depending on the bank, you have to report fraud between two days and two months.
 If you aren't comfortable with mobile banking, AARP said you should ask your bank teller to print out your statement regularly.